jamercee/signet/README.md

 Signet provides support for building and delivering tamper resistant python to your users and customers.

-Signet creates a custom python loader (aka: an executable binary) which you deliver with your script.
+Signet creates a custom python loader which you deliver with your script.
 On each invocation, the loader it will verify no tampering has ocurred before it runs the python script.

 Users have the confidence of knowing their scripts are safe and yet retain full access to the python source for code review and enhancement.